Theme

 Multiple voice engines in one local workflow

-The notable angle is the attempt to unify several voice-generation paths and tooling features under one local workflow rather than expecting readers to stitch together separate TTS engines and utilities by hand.
+The project tries to unify several voice-generation paths and tooling features under one local workflow rather than expecting readers to stitch together separate TTS engines and utilities by hand.

 Availability